heseltime/heseltime.github.io/pages/portfolio.md

 [![(Progress) Reports with the OpenAI API](image.png)](https://github.com/heseltime/progress-reports/)

 [More details on this page](/curl) and just click the image above to go to the repo and instructions for your own setup, if interested - I think I will move scripting topics to my [rX feed](/notes) in the future.
-Scroll down for my team engineering, visually appealing stuff!
+Scroll down for my team-engineering, visually appealing (I try) type stuff!

 # Industry Partnership Hagenberg Software Engineering: ventopay/mocca Dashboard